UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 8. History of a Case

-There are two fee based electronic sources, Casebase via LexisNexisAU and FirstPoint via Thomson Reuters.
+There are two fee based electronic sources, Lexis Advance (formerly and incorporating Casebase) via LexisNexis and Westlaw (formerly and incorporating FirstPoint) via Thomson Reuters.

-Casebase is useful for locating journal articles; however, its primary function is that of a Case Citator.
+Lexis Advance is useful for locating journal articles; however, its primary function is that of a Case Citator, supported by secondary sources.
 It provides prior and subsequent history, or the judicial consideration to more than 60 Australian and overseas report series, the unreported judgments of the High Court, Federal Court, the Supreme Courts of all Australian States and Territories, Family Court, NSW Land and Environment Court, Commonwealth Administrative Appeals Tribunal, Federal Magistrates Court, and other selected overseas jurisdictions.
-Case entries include parallel citations, a list of cases that have subsequently considered the case, CaseBase signals indicating the precedential value of subsequent judicial consideration, a list of cases considered in the case, judicially considered words and phrases, catchwords, digests and articles which have commented on the case.
+Case entries include parallel citations, a list of cases that have subsequently considered the case, signals indicating the precedential value of subsequent judicial consideration, a list of cases considered in the case, judicially considered words and phrases, catchwords, digests, and articles which have commented on the case.
 If you are an online subscriber, you can access the full text of the decisions or articles cited where available.

-A major free source for the history of a case is BarNet/JADE as mentioned above.
-One of JADE's major innovations is CaseTrace, a system that operates at the paragraph level, pinpointing links from later decisions, which refer to particular paragraphs of the earlier decision.
-This may be viewed throughout a individual judgments.
+A major free source for the history of a case is JADE as mentioned above.
+One of JADE's innovations is CaseTrace, a system that operates at the paragraph level, pinpointing links from later decisions, which refer to particular paragraphs of the earlier decision.
+This may be viewed throughout individual judgments.
 JADE also has a separate Citator that allows you to search at paragraph or section level.
 You type in the name of a case or piece of legislation and JADE Citator Search will reveal how a particular passage has been used in judicial reasoning.

 9. Australian Legislation

-The legislative powers of the Houses in the Commonwealth Parliament, the Senate and the House of Representatives, are set out in s 53 of the Constitution, which states, "Proposed laws appropriating revenue or moneys, or imposing taxation, shall not originate in the Senate".
+The legislative powers of the Houses in the Commonwealth Parliament, the Senate, and the House of Representatives are set out in s 53 of the Constitution, which states, "Proposed laws appropriating revenue or moneys, or imposing taxation, shall not originate in the Senate."
 S 53 also states that the Senate may not amend certain money bills or bills imposing taxation.
-The Senate cannot amend bills "so as to increase any proposed charge or burden on the people", it may only send back bills to the House requesting for an amendment to be made.
+The Senate cannot amend bills "so as to increase any proposed charge or burden on the people."
+It may only send back bills to the House requesting for an amendment to be made.

 Should there be conflict between a Commonwealth Act and State or Territory Act s 109 provides that the Commonwealth Act will prevail.